-If your vinyl wood floor has marks or permanent stain, WD 40 can knock them out.
+If your vinyl wood floor has marks or permanent stains, WD 40 can knock them out.
 WD40 is an effective cleaner if you got scuffs on your floor that require deep cleaning.

-- Rub a piece of clean cloth or microfiber mop with WD40 on the stained, discolored spots.
+- Rub a piece of clean cloth or microfiber mop with WD40 on the stained, discolored, or on grease spots.

-- Allow the wiped to settle for a minute or two.
+- Allow the wipe to settle for a minute or two.
 You should be able to wipe it away with little or no effort.